outerbounds/metaflow-card-template/README.md

 # metaflow-card-template

-A template for Metaflow cards
+A template for Metaflow Cards